seehuhn/go-pdf/docs/content/pdf/fonts/cmaps/tounicode.md

 ### The code space ranges

-PDF spec: "Use the beginbfchar, endbfchar, beginbfrange, and endbfrange operators to define the mapping from character codes to Unicode character sequences expressed in UTF-16BE encoding."

-PDF spec: "The CMap file shall contain begincodespacerange and endcodespacerange operators that are consistent with the encoding that the font uses.
+PDF spec: "The CMap file shall contain `begincodespacerange` and `endcodespacerange` operators that are consistent with the encoding that the font uses.
 In particular, for a simple font, the codespace shall be one byte long."